SubhamDeb07/HealthFlex/README.md

 ## Introduction

-This project is designed to Create users and the users can also tweet.
+This project is designed to Create users and the users can also articles.

 ## Installation